 When time came to finish at the hall, I asked everybody to put their chairs back against the walls.
 I boxed up the display boards and people helped return the tables to their storage area.
 Without any prompting, I saw Jenny Sanderson wielding the floor mop.

 We finished the clear up in good time for us to get back to Margate by 3pm, for the next event of the day, the visit to the lifeboat.

-The photo of the hall was taken from Google Maps street view.
-All other photos in this article were taken by team member Andrew Emptage.
+All the photos in this article were taken by team member Andrew Emptage.